yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/actions-outlets/index.md

 Before we get started, we need a `Label`, `Text Field`, and `Button` from the Object Library.
 The focus of this is not design, so don't worry about applying constraints.
 The goal of this app is that when the user types something in the text field and clicks the button, the text they typed becomes the title in the label!

 Before you can start creating connections, your work space needs to be set up correctly.
-Click on the small icon in the top right corner of the Editor pane that include a plus sign to open the Assistant Editor, picutred below:
+Click on the small icon in the top right corner of the Editor pane that include a plus sign to open the Assistant Editor, pictured below:

 <img class="medium" src="./assets/open-new-tab.png">